sav-che/TL-2/Authors/Chermezon, Henri {std. Cherm.}.md

-> [!cite] BHL link: this entry starts at [page 82](https://www.biodiversitylibrary.org/item/103860#page/92/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 82](https://www.biodiversitylibrary.org/page/33265759) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Chermezon, Henri (1885-1939), French botanist, born in Paris, studied at the Lycée Buffon, "boursier préparateur" in botany at the \[Paris\] Sorbonne, 1906, Chef des travaux on botany in the Faculty of Sciences at the University of Strasbourg 1919, maître de conférence ib.
-1926, professor "sans chaire" 1929, titular chair 1935, director of the Institute of Botany and the Jardin Botanique 1936, died 15 Jan 1939 in Strasbourg. (*Cherm.*).
+1926, professor "sans chaire" 1929, titular chair 1935, director of the Institute of Botany and the Jardin Botanique 1936, died 15 Jan 1939 in Strasbourg.
+**Abbreviated name**: *Cherm.*

 #### Herbarium and types